eastor112/digitizer-regressor/README.md

 # Digitizer Regressor

-A web app for digitizing graphs and images, calibrating X and Y axes, capturing data points, and calculating linear regressions.
+A simple web app for digitizing graphs and images, calibrating X and Y axes, capturing data points, and calculating linear regressions.

 ## Features